Whether you’re looking for a chill or a fun date to go on, we’ve rounded them up - the best part - and they all involve eating and drinking

 6 February 2014 2:33 PM | Updated 12 Feb 2016

 By Celine Asril,Priyanka Chand Agarwal,Charlene Fang, Victoria Lim

 Image 1 of 55 | Image credits: The Halia

-Think this island is too small to go on any dating adventures?
-We've done the brainstorming for you, and have rounded up 52 great playful and adventurous dates for you to go on.
+Think this island is too small to go on any dating adventures you don't already know about?
+We've done the brainstorming for you, and have rounded up 50 great playful and adventurous dates.
 Because this is Singapore (and we are HungryGoWhere), we've made sure all of them include access to food and drink – so neither of you will go hungry.
 Now go forth, date, and love.

 Looking for a romantic meal/private dining spot/dining on the beach/recipes to cook for your loved one?
 Click on...

 Celine Asril is guilty of taking pictures before tucking in to all her meals; it’s a (good) hazard of the job – this editor of HungryGoWhere never sits down to two of the same meals in a week.

 Priyanka has worked in PR and marketing for start-ups of all sizes before trading in the corporate ladder for writing about food and fashion.
 When not battling with HTML, she can be found furiously stirring a pot of curry in her tiny kitchen, shopping online or looking for the next ‘hot new restaurant’.
 She also runs a fashion label that makes the occasional appearance at trunk shows.
 Priyanka would like to have her own blog/website someday but every time she clicks opens a browser, something is on sale at an online store somewhere.